v4ish/getyt/README.md

-# Project Title
+# yt-downloader

-A brief description of what this project does and who it's for
+A simple CLI tool made with python using pytube.

 ## Features